AI Model Configuration

 - Find the AI Models section

-- For each tier, select a provider and model from the dropdown
+- For each tier, pick a harness → provider → model cascade:

 Defaults